 The Northern Research Station has realigned our staff from 37 Research Work Units and Programs into 14 new Research Work Units.

-RWU-4101 is now part of NRS-7, Center for Research on Ecosystem Change.
+RWU-4101 is now part of NRS-7, Northern Forest Science and Applications.

 To develop scientific knowledge and management tools that help sustain healthy productive forests.